 Kuhli Loaches are very plant-friendly.
 As carnivores, they won’t eat or tear away leaves.
 They do burrow, which can disturb newly placed plants but once well established most plants will be able to cope.
 Plants that form dense tangles like Java Moss and Guppy Grass will give them a feeling of security while allowing you to see them in the open more often!

 Also include plants that attach to hard surfaces like Java Moss, Java Ferns, and Anubias (epiphytes) as well as floating plants like Duckweed and Hornwort to reduce light levels and encourage your Loaches to come out more.

 Kuhli Loach Tank Mates

-Being small and peaceful Kuhli Loaches can be kept with nearly any type of fish.
-Nearly any of the most common community tank fish will match well with them!
+Being small and peaceful Kuhli Loaches are good tank mates for nearly any type of fish.
+Almost any of the most common community tank fish will match well with them!

 Great Tank Mates for Kuhli Loaches:

 The only real issue is making sure your other fish won’t harass Kuhli Loaches in any way.
 They are small and wriggle just like worms, making them tempting targets for large, predatory fish.
 Crayfish are especially problematic as they live on the bottom alongside Kuhli Loaches and are all too ready to grab one for an easy meal.

 Kuhli Loaches are not only tolerant of one another but prefer being kept in small groups called shoals.
 Unlike schools of fish that move in a coordinated group, shoals are loose associations where each member departs and returns regularly.
 Having a shoal of Loaches is also essential if you want them to breed.